Why use messenger chatbots?

-The bot won’t substitute your team, but it can help you streamline a number of tasks.
-What a chatbot can do?
+The bot will not substitute your team but can help you streamline several tasks.
+What can a chatbot do?

-Use SendPulse’s visual chatbot builder to create auto-reply flows for Facebook Messenger and Telegram.
-You can write a message flow script for each messenger and create a multi-channel subscription widget for users to subscribe to messages from your brand on your website.
-This allows visitors to choose the most suitable communication channel for them.
+Use our visual chatbot builder to create auto-reply flows for Instagram, WhatsApp, Facebook Messenger, and Telegram.
+You can write and fine-tune your chatbot flow for each messenger and create a multi-channel subscription widget to convert your website visitors into subscribers and boost conversions.

 Launch various auto-replies and message flows using a trigger.

-Decide on the message that will be sent to subscribers based on the trigger you set.
+Decide which message will be sent to subscribers based on the trigger you set.

 Go to the editor to build a sequence of messages in your auto-reply flow.